stephenbeckr/ML-theory-class/syllabus.md

 For graduate students, there is no enforced prereq, but we suggest mathematical maturity and hopefully an undergraduate or graduate class in analysis, as this is a proofs-based math class.
 Familiarity with linear algebra and probability is assumed, and some familiarity with machine learning (like CSCI 5622) is nice but not essential.

-This class is expected to meet in person most of the time, though this may change due to the COVID-19 situation.

 ## Instructor and contact Information

 - The instructor is [Stephen Becker](http://amath.colorado.edu/faculty/becker/), Associate Professor of Applied Mathematics